adaptive-learning/proso-apps/README.markdown

 password: ...
 ```

+Make sure you have the environment active, or activate it:

+	workon proso-apps

 Major version is release manually.

 In case of final minor version (you have to be in `master` branch):